-Andrew Weins, JDog Junk Removal
+Andrew Weins, JDog Junk Removal and Hauling

 Pedro Cedeño, Real Property Management

 Pedro Cedeño was honorably discharged from the U.S. Marines Corps before beginning his career in real estate investing.
-He was soon attracted to owning a Real Property Management franchise because it required many of the same skills he acquired in the military, including adhering to processes, working as a unit, and understanding customer and competition.
-The business also provides him an opportunity to give back to his community and fellow veterans through a partnership with Homes for Our Troops, which builds mortgage-free, specially-adapted homes for severely injured veterans.
+He was soon attracted to co-owning a Real Property Management franchise because it required many of the same skills he acquired in the military, including adhering to processes, working as a unit, and understanding customer and competition.
+The business also provides him an opportunity to give back to his community and fellow veterans through a partnership with Homes for Our Troops, which builds mortgage-free, specially adapted homes for severely injured veterans.

-Lou Scola, CARSTAR
+Lou Scola, Carstar

 Phyllis Newhouse, Xtreme Solutions, Inc.

-During her time as a military intelligence sergeant for the Army, Phyllis Newhouse learned a lot about leadership, resilience and cybersecurity—which later became the basis for her business, Xtreme Solutions, Inc. Her IT services and solutions company helps its clients become more innovative and efficient by applying the latest information technologies to their security vulnerabilities.
+During her time as a military intelligence sergeant for the Army, Phyllis Newhouse learned a lot about leadership, resilience and cybersecurity, which later became the basis for her business, Xtreme Solutions, Inc. Her IT services and solutions company helps its clients become more innovative and efficient by applying the latest information technologies to their security vulnerabilities.
 Forbes reported that Newhouse has learned to be goal-driven, and has evolved from a direct leader to a strategic one, "the same way you would if you advanced up the ranks in the military."

 Don McGrogan, Popular Patch

-Carlina Williams, Juice Hero
+Carlina Williams, Communion Juice

 Matthew "Griff" Griffen, Combat Flip Flops

 Matthew Griffen served in Afghanistan and Iraq as an Army Ranger for five years.
 While deployed, he witnessed poverty due to a lack of education and employment, but he saw entrepreneurs working to make a change in their community.
 When he saw this, he wanted to help them.
 In a combat boot shop in Kabul, he noticed a boot sole with a flip flop thong and got the idea for Combat Flip Flops.
 The company's goal is make cool products in dangerous places to help people free themselves from poverty.
 Every product sold puts an Afghan girl in school for a day.
-Combat Flip Flops was also recently selected to appear on Shark Tank.
+Combat Flip Flops was recently selected to appear on Shark Tank.

 Evan Hafer, Black Rifle Coffee Company

-Additional reporting by Nicole Taylor.
+Additional reporting by Jennifer Post and Nicole Fallon.